 The block diagrams and schematics can be found in "The Electronics of Radio" by David Rutledge.

-The infrared transmitter/receiver pair are designed to allow signals (sound waves) to travel across a distance without wires.
+The infrared transmitter/receiver pair is designed to allow signals (sound waves) to travel across a distance without wires.
 Using this device, you can wirelessly listen to music being played up to 10 feet away.

 The MP3 Jukebox is a microprocessor-based system that is capable of playing MP3 files stored on an IDE hard drive.
 A ROM chip is now in the place of where the debugger used to be.
-The keypad is used to control the player and can play/ pause/fast-forward/rewind the player.
+The keypad is used to control the player and can play/pause/fast-forward/rewind the player.
 The system state and song names are shown on the display.

 The underside of the board shows all the connections I created by wirewrapping the pins, color-coded for clarity.
 I love the way this looks.